mandilpradhan/Bypass_CGNAT/Home.md

    * [Installing Wireguard - Automated](Oracle-Cloud-(Automatic-Installer-Script))
    * [Installing Wireguard - Manual](Oracle-Cloud-(Manual-Installation))

-Select Creating the VM for the VPS you would like to use and follow the guide.
+Select "Creating the VM" above for the VPS you would like to use and follow the guide.